Viola Sonata orchestration by Ruth Lomon available for performance

-Rebecca Clarke’s Viola Sonata caused a sensation when it tied for first place in a 1919 chamber music competition.
+Rebecca Clarke’s Viola Sonata caused a sensation when it tied for first place in a 1919 competition.
 Although an immediate success, the Sonata gradually disappeared from the repertoire, and Clarke was long forgotten.
-Since the rediscovery of the Sonata in 1976, it has become (according to some noted violists) the most frequently performed large work for viola and piano.
+Since the rediscovery of the Sonata in 1976, it has become (according to many noted violists) the most frequently performed large work for viola and piano.

 Complementing but not overwhelming the viola line, the impressionistic colors and textures of Ruth Lomon’s orchestration of the Rebecca Clarke Sonata offer listeners an opportunity to hear this work on a grand scale, making new friends for this work long beloved by viola players.